Adaptive Plane Reformatting for 4D Flow MRI using Deep Reinforcement Learning: Discussion

+For distance error, AdaPR performed comparably to manual reformatting (\autoref{fig:boxplots}).
+Significant differences were only observed between AdaPR vs O2 and the inter-observer comparison for LPA and PA, whereas no significant differences were found for the remaining comparisons between AdaPR vs O1 or AdaPR vs O2 and the inter-observer errors.
+This suggests that the spatial precision of AdaPR typically falls within the range of human variability.
+In contrast, for angular errors, both AdaPR vs O1 and AdaPR vs O2 showed significantly larger discrepancies than the inter-observer comparison for most vessels, indicating room for improvement in orientation alignment.
+However, inter-observer differences reported in the literature vary considerably.
+For example, Corrado et al. \citep{corrado_automatic_2022} reported substantially larger inter-observer errors ($8.3 \pm 5.8$ mm for distance error and $13.9 \pm 7.8^\circ$ for angular error) than those found in our study.
+Establishing clinically validated benchmarks for inter-observer variability in plane reformatting would enable fairer and more standardized cross-study comparisons.

-To compare our method against previously reported methods, we compared average performance across all analyzed planes within each study (Table~\ref{tab:comparison_methods}).
-Differences in distance error and angular error were assessed using the t-test, using the mean, deviation, and number of samples of each publication.
-For methods using 4D flow MRI, we compared $R^2$ values of flow measurements in the ascending aorta.
+To compare AdaPR with other reformatting methods besides DRL, we assessed average performance metrics reported across relevant studies (\autoref{tab:comparison_methods}).
+We compared the average distance and angular errors for all reformatted planes in each study.
+Differences between AdaPR and the alternative methods were evaluated using the t-test based on the published means, standard deviations, and sample sizes.
+For studies using 4D flow MRI datasets, we also compared $R^2$ values of flow measurements in the ascending aorta.

-We found statistically improved metrics compared to previous methods ($p<0.05$), except for DL landmark localization \cite{blansit_deep_2019} regarding angular error ($p=0.84$), where we achieved a similar average angular error, but with a lower deviation.
+We found significant differences between AdaPR and all previous methods ($p<0.05$), except for DL landmark localization \citep{blansit_deep_2019} in terms of angular error ($p=0.84$), for which we observed a similar average angular error, but with lower variability.

-There is still a gap in improvement given our inter-observer variability in plane reformatting, especially for angular error, where we found a significant difference between overall inter-observer errors and our algorithm errors.
-These differences are mainly found in RPA and PA.
-Collaborative agents \cite{huang_searching_2020} could potentially reduce variability and improve performance.
-It's important to acknowledge varying inter-observer variabilities reported across studies; for example, Corrado et al. \cite{corrado_automatic_2022} reported significantly higher inter-observer variability ($8.3 \pm 5.8$ mm for distance error, $13.9 \pm 7.8^\circ$ for angular error) than ours.
-Efforts towards clinically validated benchmarks for plane reformatting will allow a fair comparison.

-A key advantage of our approach is its adaptability beyond 4D flow MRI.
-By learning from volumetric navigation rather than fixed landmarks, it can be applied to other modalities such as MRI/CT angiography or 3D ultrasound, enabling broad clinical and research applications in plane localization and reformatting.

-\subsection{Flow Measurements}
+\subsection{Flow measurements}

-Our method achieved better flow agreement in the aorta than the deep learning-based 4D flow MRI approach \cite{corrado_automatic_2022}, though slightly worse than atlas-based registration \cite{bustamante_atlas-based_2015}.
-However, atlas-based methods depend heavily on image similarity.
-For example, Bustamante et al. \cite{bustamante_atlas-based_2015} excluded outlier cases with poor registration, introducing selection bias.
-While the authors propose using multiple atlases to address this issue, this approach becomes impractical due to the diversity of potential heart malformations.